ironbar/schneider_zero_deforestation/docs/modeling/01_Iteration_1.md

 ## 1.1 Goal

-The goal of this Iteration is to fine-tune Keras pretrained models.
-Those models were trained on Imagenet.
+The goal of this Iteration is to fine-tune a ResNet50 Keras pretrained model that was trained on Imagenet.

 ## 1.2 Development